biya-coin/biyaliquid-docs/.gitbook/developers-native/query-chain/auth.md

 console.log(moduleParams)
 ```

-### Fetch ccount details associated with an biyaliquid address such as the account's address, sequence, or pub\_key
+### Fetch ccount details associated with an biyachain address such as the account's address, sequence, or pub\_key

 ```ts
 import { ChainGrpcAuthApi } from '@biya-coin/sdk-ts'